huddy67/Morrill-Hudson-Portfolio/datamovement.md

 I learned how to do the process of creating the file myself, while occasionally referencing the workflow my partners created to ensure I did everything correctly.

 #### Reflection:
-creating the file the 2nd time by myself allowed me to make sure that I had actually learned what I needed to do.
+Creating the file the 2nd time by myself allowed me to make sure that I had actually learned what I needed to do.
 I did struggle with this because I forgot some of the steps and had to reference the workflow that me my partners and I made.
 I was happy that the workflow was throughout because without it, I would have been very confused, so I learned the importance of documenting and creating a good workflow because most of the time it is needed.

 ### October 30, 2025